-During fiscal 2012, sales of our Upright® MRI scanners accounted for approximately 16.1% of our total revenues and 33.9% of our medical equipment revenues, as compared to 16.1% of total revenues and 30% of medical equipment revenues in fiscal 2011.
+During fiscal 2013, sales of our Upright® MRI scanners accounted for approximately 6.5% of our total revenues and 21.6% of our medical equipment revenues, as compared to 16.1% of total revenues and 33.9% of medical equipment revenues in fiscal 2012.
 These results reflect the decrease in our sales of scanners.

-During fiscal 2012 and fiscal 2011, we had no revenues attributable to sales of our Fonar $360^{\text{m}}$ scanner.
+During fiscal 2013 and fiscal 2012, we had no revenues attributable to sales of our Fonar 360[TM] scanner.

 Our principal selling, marketing and advertising efforts have been focused on the Upright® MRI, which we believe is a particularly unique product, being the only MRI scanner which is both open and allows for weight-bearing imaging.
-Since we perceive that the Upright® MRI is successfully penetrating the market and enabled us to achieve profitability in fiscal 2011 and 2012, we expect to continue our focus on the Upright® MRI in the immediate future.
-We are optimistic that in the long run the Fonar $360^{\mathrm{m}}$ and our other products and works in progress will also contribute to increased product sales.
+We expect to continue our focus on the Upright® MRI in the immediate future.
+We are optimistic that in the long run the Fonar 360[TM] and our other products and works in progress will also contribute to product sales.